 - Encourage instructors to relax rules on attendance as many students face health issues themselves and their families; and

 - Listen to your students while understanding that you cannot always help them with everything, but you can be the resource for them to connect to other university and community services that can help them succeed.

 With Symplicity Access, educational institutions can effectively help with all of the necessary services students with disabilities and learning difficulties need on a fully new level.
-With our user-friendly platform, universities are able to simplify the delivery of reasonable adjustments to disabled students for a better user experience, higher accountability, compliance and transparency across the institution plus increased operational efficiency and savings for the university.
-Additionally, through its intuitive, mobile-friendly student interface, it’s easy for disabled students to find how they can get the support they need.
-This allows for effective communication among students, teachers, staff, and family members to ensure that disabled students whose academic coursework has been impacted by COVID-19 can get the critical support they need to succeed academically and beyond.
+With our user-friendly platform, universities are able to simplify the delivery of reasonable adjustments to students with a disability for a better user experience, higher accountability, compliance and transparency across the institution plus increased operational efficiency and savings for the university.
+Additionally, through its intuitive, mobile-friendly student interface, it’s easy for students with a disability to find how they can get the support they need.
+This allows for effective communication among students, teachers, staff, and family members to ensure that students with a disability whose academic coursework has been impacted by COVID-19 can get the critical support they need to succeed academically and beyond.